jerboa88/Compare-Form-Backends/README.md

 ## Free

+Free plans from popular font backend providers.
+Trial plans are also included in this section as long as they are not time-limited.

 | Provider        | Plan                        | Sites | Forms | Submissions | Email Addresses | Custom Redirect Page | Direct replies | Domain Whitelist | File Attachments | Auto Responder | Spam Protection | Integrations | Webhooks | Standalone | Notes |
 | --------------- | --------------------------- | ----- | ----- | ----------- | --------------- | -------------------- | -------------- | ---------------- | ---------------- | -------------- | --------------- | ------------ | -------- | ---------- | ----- |